What is a Registered Retirement Savings Plan (RRSP)?

 An RRSP works like any regular savings account but comes with a few conditions, mainly concerning withdrawals and taxes.

-RRSPs do not permit tax-free withdrawals, but deposits into an RRSP defer taxes to a later year when the account holder is in a lower tax bracket.
+RRSPs do not permit tax-free withdrawals, but instead defer taxes to a later year when the account holder decides to retire.

 RRSP withdrawals are taxed accordingly: